Committed to the Development

 Strength, Conditioning and Vertical Training

-Skyline Performance Training provides training for Skyline Royal, Black, & White teams 1-2 times a week beginning in December
+Skyline Performance Training provides training for U13-U18 Skyline Royal, Black, White, & Silver teams 2 times a week beginning in December

 Click here to view the Tryout/Evaluation Process

-The Tryout or Evaluation period is EARLY JULY.
-Clubs and Coaches are not allowed to make a written offer or accept payments for 2018 club season dues prior to Signing Day.
+The Tryout or Evaluation period is EARLY MAY.
+NEW for 2024, Clubs and Coaches ARE allowed to make verbal offers after Regional Championships.
 See our “Club Tryout Process” page for more information on Tryout, Evaluations, Signing Day and more.

 Our teams will share the facilities and practice times to allow for an average of 2 practices a week.
 Attendance at practice is mandatory.
 It is impossible to develop quality teams with inconsistent practice attendance.
 If an unusual circumstance exists, it is the athlete’s responsibility to inform his or her head coach immediately of the situation.
 If an athlete has an unexcused absence then she will be required to sit out the first game of the following tournament.
 Because athletes must learn to organize their time and plan ahead accordingly, homework is not an excuse to miss practice.
 Further guidelines for absences are given at the beginning of the season by the coach.